iamngoni/gitwhisper/README.md

 ```

 ## Shorter Command
 Instead of using the full `gitwhisper` command you can also use the shortened one `gw`.
+Both `gitwhisper` and `gw` without any subcommands will automatically run the `commit` command by default.

 ## Command Structure